Aaron Rouse

-Rouse played college football for the Virginia Tech Hokies before he was drafted by the Green Bay Packers in the third round of the 2007 NFL Draft.
+Rouse played college football for the Virginia Tech Hokies before he was selected by the Green Bay Packers in the third round of the 2007 NFL draft.
 Rouse was also a member of the New York Giants and Arizona Cardinals of the NFL and the Omaha Nighthawks and Virginia Destroyers of the UFL.

 From 2019 to 2022, Rouse represented an at-large seat on the Virginia Beach city council, having been elected in 2018.
 He won a special election to fill the open seat for Virginia's 7th Senate district in January 2023.

-Early years
+Early life

 Rouse attended First Colonial High School in Virginia where he excelled at many positions, including outside linebacker and wide receiver.
-He was named first-team Group AAA by The Associated Press and second-team by the state coaches as a linebacker.
+He was named first-team Group AAA by the Associated Press and second-team by the state coaches as a linebacker.
 In his senior year, he was named Defensive Player of the Year in the Virginia Beach District, yet lost the state award to Kai Parham, who also played in the Beach District.
 He also lettered in basketball.